Emerging Leaders Program

-The program involves participating in 3 full day workshops from 10:00AM to 4:00PM.
+The program involves participating in 3 full day workshops from 10:00AM to 4:30PM on the University of Alberta's North Campus.
 This year, participants will join one of three cohorts to complete the program.
 The cohort dates are as follows:

 Fall Reading Week Cohort: November 14, 15, and 16 (Tuesday-Thursday)

 Winter Reading Week Cohort: February 20, 21, and 22 (Tuesday-Thursday)

 Additionally, all participants will be registered for the Alberta Student Leadership Summit on January 27, 2018 as part of the program.

 What do the workshops look like?

 Each workshop is structured in a way to accommodate and challenge people of all learning styles.
 There are lecture components, personal reflections, group activities, videos, community leaders panels and interactive, engaging discussions between participants and facilitators.

 The Emerging Leaders Program is split up into 3 days which cover the main concepts of the Social Change Model of Leadership.
 They are split as follows: